freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 1240.1

-Add shebang that uses bash to your new script.
+Add a shebang that uses bash at the top of your new script.

 #### HINTS

 - The shebang you want is `#!/bin/bash`
-- Add the text, `#!/bin/bash` to your `student_info.sh` file
+- Add `#!/bin/bash` to your `student_info.sh` file

 ## 1250.
 Add comment